Research Unit Health Communication

 Research Projects

 How do physicians and patients act together over time to use digital media for self-management of chronic diseases?
 What factors limit or support the use of digital media for self-management?
+This subproject addresses these questions by conducting participant observations during medical consultations and by carrying out two waves of interviews with physician–patient dyads.

-Further information about the project Diselma.
+Further information on the DISELMA project.

 Leadership: PD Dr. habil.
 Claudia Riesmeyer